ktorch/ktorch/docs/info.rst

 options
 ^^^^^^^

+.. function:: options() -> dict
 .. function:: options(ptr) -> dict

-    :param tensor ptr: an `api-pointer <pointers>` to a tensor, vector or dictionary of tensors.
-    :return: dictionary of default attributes for tensor creation (empty arg) or values of the attributes for given tensor
+    | For empty or null arg, returns a dictionary of default attributes for tensor creation.
+Given an :doc:`api-pointer <pointers>` to a tensor, vector or dictionary of tensors, returns a dictionary or list of dictionaries of the attribute values for the tensor(s).

 device
 ^^^^^^